Listen To This Article

 Featured In This Review

 Learn to think outside the box to streamline production and distribution in ways you never thought possible.
-The book is filled with examples of how other companies did it.SHOP NOW
+The book is filled with examples of how other companies did it.View On Amazon

 It all started with a book The Machine That Changed the World.
 A story about how a small group of individuals—a handful of engineers, an army of industrialists, and a few others—changed the world for the better by developing a manufacturing system called Lean Production.
 In their quest to improve production efficiency, they discovered that eliminating waste from their factory operations would increase profits even if it meant lower wages for workers.
 Their work was not just about making more money but also about improving quality and reducing costs.
 And it was not just about making money but also about improving the quality of life.
 Another book like this for the ecommerce world is Lean Startup.